 The distinctive Craftsman-style apartments in each house include a choice of four or five bedrooms and with two bathrooms, a kitchen, a living room, and an adjoining dining room.
 All bedrooms are furnished with a twin bed, desk, dresser, bookcase, and chair per student.
 As a residential option designed for students seeking a more independent living situation, housekeeping services are not provided in these apartments.

-All Mills residence halls have grand pianos, recreation rooms, kitchens, and computer labs.
+All Mills residence halls have grand pianos, recreation rooms, and kitchens.
 All rooms are furnished with a twin bed, desk, dresser, bookcase, and chair per student.
 Housekeeping services are provided for the shared restrooms and residence hall common areas.

 With its charming Mediterranean-style red tile roof and blue trim, Ethel Moore Hall—which houses graduate students and undergraduate sophomores, juniors, and seniors—sits beautifully atop Prospect Hill.
 The flagstone entrance to Ethel Moore Hall connects to a downhill path into the center of campus.
 Ethel Moore also opens onto the Rhododendron Courtyard, accessed through the building or through a garden gate.
 The renovated Olive Courtyard is accessed through the lobby.